gemc/home/_documentation/quickstart.md

 build_counter(cfg)
 ```

-`autogeometry` declares the `counter` system inside the `examples` experiment and returns a
+`autogeometry` declares the %%counter%% system inside the %%examples%% experiment and returns the
-configuration parameters that are passed to the builders.
+configuration parameters passed to the builders.

 <br/>

 ## Defining the geometry: `geometry.py`

-`build_counter` creates two volumes: a cylindrical methane-gas target and a rectangular flux detector:
+`build_counter` creates two volumes: a cylindrical methane-gas target and a rectangular %%flux%% detector:

 ```python
 def build_flux_box(configuration):